 Environmental Learning Center

 Bird Conservancy of the Rockies operates an Environmental Learning Center out of its headquarters on the north side of Barr Lake State Park near Brighton, Colorado.
-Many programs for schools, homeschool students and families are held at the center, located at 14500 Lark Burning Lane in Brighton.
+Many programs for schools, homeschool students and families are held at the center, located at 14500 Lark Bunting Lane in Brighton.

 The Bird Conservancy works to raise awareness and influence attitudes and behaviors to promote stewardship of natural resources.
 The center’s unique location, 20 minutes from downtown Denver at the interface of the mountains and plains and along the Central Flyway, makes it an ideal spot to bring people and nature together for the benefit of both.

 An oasis that attracted settlers to build their home on the prairie northeast of Denver in 1889 is now attracting people to connect with nature and appreciate their role in a healthy environment.
 The settlers’ home – now known as the Old Stone House – is Bird Conservancy of the Rockies’ main office and the location of its Environmental Learning Center.
 The historic building on the north side of Barr Lake is a local and regional resource, opening a window to Colorado’s past and providing a place to learn how to create healthy human and wildlife communities.